What does this travel guide to Dharamshala contain?

 Do what you have to do.
 Not wanting to smoke doesn’t make you uncool.
-Smoking too much isn’t bad as long as you don’t step over others’ space.
+Whatever you do, remember to not step over others’ space.

 Related Read: 15 things we overthink about

-However hard this might sound, I would have it no other way.
+However hard the struggle to keep a peaceful environment might sound, I would have it no other way.
 This constant switch between comfort and discomfort makes me who I am.

-At times I couldn’t stop smiling for serendipity unfolded and left me at the best squares of life and in the middle of amazing people.
+At times I couldn’t stop smiling for serendipity unfolded and left me in the middle of amazing people.

 On days, you would find yourself wandering in the woods while at times you would sit in your homestay watching the sky catch fire with a cup of tea and conversation with your host.
 You can eat paneer butter masala and roti for lunch while dinner could be a burger with salad and potato fries.
 You can sit with a laptop or you can meditate.

-Do you know that Dharamshala is the second capital of Himachal Pradesh after Shimla?
-The district headquarters of the Kangra district in Himachal, Dharamshala is also Dalai Lama’s and thousands of Tibetans’ home after Tibet was occupied by China.
+Do you know Dharamshala city is the second capital of Himachal Pradesh after Shimla?
+The district headquarters of the Kangra district in Himachal, Dharamsala is also the Dalai Lama’s and thousands of Tibetans’ home after Tibet was occupied by China.

-Surrounded by the snowy Dhauladhar ranges, Dharamshala is a peaceful place to visit.
+Surrounded by the snowy Dhauladhar ranges, Dhramshala is a peaceful place to visit.

-Location of Dharamshala is such that it makes for an amazing place to hike, relax, eat, learn, read, and live.
-Some refer to Dharamshala as Dharamshala hill station, a place tucked away in the mountains.
+The location of Dharamashala makes the district an amazing place to hike, relax, eat, learn, read, and live.
+Some refer to Dhramshala as Dharamshala hill station, a place tucked away in the mountains.

-This list will take you to the nooks and corners of Dharamshala and to some well-known places to see in Dharamsala while making you feel that you haven’t been doing much.
+This list will take you to the nooks and corners of Dharmshala and to some well-known places to visit in Dharamsala while making you feel you haven’t been doing much.

-Remember that there are a plethora of activities in Dharamshala to choose from.
+Remember there are a plethora of activities in Dharamshala to choose from.
 See what you like.

 1. Take a meditation course and change your life

-Vipassana is an ancient meditation technique that has been passed on by our beloved Buddha himself.
-I have yet to write an article on Vipassana, but for now, I would say that meditation isn’t as fancy as it seems.
-You are basically trying to control your thoughts, body, and brain while focusing on your breath or your body parts.
-And you do that for a long time to be able to make some progress with this control or balance.
+Vipassana is an ancient meditation technique passed on by our beloved Buddha himself.
+I have yet to write an article on Vipassana, but for now, I would say meditation isn’t as fancy as it seems.
+You are basically trying to control your thoughts, body, and brain while focusing on your breath (and your body parts).
 You try to become mindful.

-The ten-day-long Vipassana course at the Dhamma centers is good for a beginner.
-Though it is a hard course and you have to sit on the floor to meditate for about 15 hours a day, the suffering is part of the course for the pain that arises from long sittings give you a practice platform for controlling it.
-Whether it rains or the forest shakes with a hailstorm, you meditate.
+The ten-day-long Vipassana course at the Dhamma centers is good for beginner meditators or those who want to know more about meditation.
+Though Vipassana is a hard course and you have to sit on the floor to meditate for about fifteen hours a day, suffering is an intended part of the course.
+The pain arising from long sittings has to be observed until it passes.
+Whether it rains or hails, you meditate.

-Vipassana doesn’t only help you focus your mind, manage your pains, it also helps your rewire your behavior.
-I still need to be more regular with my post-course one-hour morning and evening meditation, but since I have gone to the course, I don’t take many medicines in period pain.
+Vipassana doesn’t only help focus the mind and manage the pains, it also helps in rewiring our behavior.
+I still need to meditate more regularly.
+But since I have gone to the course, I don’t take many medicines for period pain.
 I know the pain is temporary and it will pass.
-Try the course if you want to use meditation techniques to live a better life.
+Try the course if you want to use meditation techniques to live a more present life.

-When to go: Closed in the winters so the best time to go is March/April to September/October.
+When to go: The Dharamkot Vipassana center is closed in the winter so the best time to go is March/April to September/October.

 How to go: Apply on the Dhamma website.
-When you receive a confirmation, follow my steps to go to Dharamshala.
-Dharamkot is just a small taxi or bus ride away from the Dharamshala bus stand.
+When you receive a confirmation, follow the steps in this article to travel to Dharamshala.
+Dharamkot is a small taxi or bus ride away from the Dhramsala bus stand.

-2. Hike in Dharamshala – Best way to sightseeing in Dharamshala
+2. Hike in Dharamashala – Best way to Visit Places in Dharamshala

 My best way to travel in Dharamshala was to walk.
-And to your surprise, every destination in Dharamshala or Himachal can be hiked up to by many different paths.
+And to your surprise, most places in Dharamshala (and Himachal) can be hiked up to by many different paths.

-I am listing down all the places around Dharamshala and within Dharamshala that I hiked or trekked or lost my way, too.
+I am listing down all the places to see in Dharamshala and around I hiked to or lost my way.
 Feel free to go on some of these hikes or find your own.

-You can read my guide to trekking in Dharamshala for complete information on all these Dharamshala treks.
+You can read my guide to trekking in Dharamsala for complete information on all these treks.

-- Naddi Dharamshala — A village which you can walk to from Mcleodganj.
+- Naddi — A village walkable from Mcleodganj.
 Go here for beautiful sunsets.

 - To an unnamed waterfall in Dharamkot — One of my best places in Dharamshala to visit

 - To BhagsuNag waterfall by two different paths— Walk to the Bhagsu waterfall from either upper or lower Bhagsu.
-The upper part of the Bhagsunag waterfall and the walk is quieter than the lower.
+The upper part of the Bhagsunag waterfall is quieter than the lower.

-One other trek to do in Dharamshala is the Indrahar pass trek.
-This trek would take you around 4 days and 3 nights to complete.
+One other things to do on your Dharamshala trip is to hike through the Indrahar pass.
+This trek takes about four days and three nights to complete.

-Visiting places in Dharamshala by hiking is much more than interesting than taking a bus or a taxi.
+Sightseeing in Dharamshala by hiking is much more interesting than taking a bus or a taxi.
 Walk it away.
-Remember, the altitude of Dharamshala is about 1450 meters, so if you start panting, don’t be too hard on yourself.
+Remember, the altitude of Dharamshala is about 1450 meters, so if you start panting, don’t be hard on yourself.

-3. Sign up for a yoga course in Dharamshala
+3. Sign up for a yoga course in Dhramshala

-Due to the scenic Dhauladhar Himalayas that envelops Dharamshala from all side, because of Dalai Lama, and due to the mediation centers around Dharamshala, yoga has become a popular activity in and nearby Dharamshala.
+Due to the scenic Dhauladhar Himalayas enveloping Dharamshala from all sides, the Dalai Lama, and the mediation centers around Dharamashala, yoga has become a popular activity to do in Dharamshala.

-Yoga is such a trend now in Dharamshala that everyone who goes there has yoga added to their Dharamshala things to do.
-Due to the crowd of tourists that look for yoga classes in the area, many yoga centers have opened up that run hourly basis and donation-based yoga classes.
+Yoga is such a trend in Dhramsala that everyone who goes there has yoga added to their itinerary.
+Due to the demand for yoga classes in the area, many yoga centers have opened up and they run on run on donation-based hourly yoga classes.

-My guide to Dharamshala yoga that also includes an introduction to yoga will help you fully understand the yoga scene in Dharamshala and will help you find a yoga center if you are looking for one.
+My guide to Dharamshala yoga (which also includes an introduction to yoga in India) will help me fully understand the yoga scene in Dhramshala.
+It also lists many yoga centers and how to find a yoga center if you are looking for one.

-What is better than waking up to a silent village, a few birds that chirp to wake up the world, and a misty view from your balcony?
+What is better than waking up to a silent village, a few birds chirping to wake up the world, and a misty view from your balcony?

-I lived in Bhagsu village for more than a month doing the many things that I mentioned above.
+I lived in Bhagsu village for more than a month (linked is the narrative) doing the many things I mentioned above.
 If you love a location-free lifestyle, just hop onto one of the many villages in Dharamshala and see how life goes on in Himachal.

-5. Practice a music instrument, and, again, change your life —
+5. Practice a musical instrument, and, again, change your life

 Go try the Jolly music shop at the center of Dharamkot.
 It is easy to find.
 You get to choose an hourly class of an instrument of your choice.
-Price per class around 400-500 rupees.
+The price per class is around 400-500 rupees.

 Sit out in the many classical music festivals held at restaurants and cafes at night and get inspired to learn.

-6. Enjoy Tibetan and Nepali food while not forgetting that we have still got paranthas and rajma chawal in Dharamshala —
+6. Enjoy Tibetan and Nepali food while not forgetting we have also got parathas and rajma chawal in Dhramsala

-Food is westernized & expensive in Dharamshala villages.
-Now as fewer Indians travel for long, restaurants make food for an international palette.
+Food is westernized and expensive in Dharamshala villages.
+As few Indians stay put in a destination for long, restaurants make food for an international palette.
 The almost bland food processed by these restaurants is sometimes thought of as real Indian food by foreign tourists.

 - Roja Cafe, Upper Bhagsu — Home-grown wheat chapati and aloo gobhi.
-Poori sabji (dry veggies with pooris).
+Poori sabzi (dry veggies with pooris).
 And more.

 - Jungle Calling, Upper Bhagsu — Chocolate balls.
-100 rupees for one piece.
+Hundred rupees for one piece (woah).

 - Tibet Kitchen, Mcleodganj, Dharamshala — All Tibetan thukpas, momos, and finger-licking.